jackcpennington/website/content/project/fifa21_classification/index.md

 Observations
-* Slight correlation between Preferred foot and postion.
+* Slight correlation between preferred foot and position.
 Players on left side more likely to be left footed

 ```python